JinSong1029/TypeScript-React-WebPack/README.md

 ## Installation

 At the moment, we have some services requirements.

+This project requires Node.js version 8.x or above.

 Go to console.

 1) Just clone the app to your local machine 'git clone'